As a catalyst for creativity, AVA cultivates an openness of space and mind to inspire, nurture, and showcase the artistic spirit.

 During AVA’s years in Hanover, many changes took place at the gallery.
 Initially, the gallery functioned as a cooperative: artists who joined as members for an annual fee took turns gallery sitting, hanging shows, etc. By 1978 a Board of Directors had been elected and Francine Vidal was appointed as the Gallery’s first paid director, a position initially funded by CETA.
 It was during the early Hanover years that the Gallery acquired the name AVA, or “Alliance for the Visual Arts.”

 The initial offering of art classes was a major occurrence.
 Artists and instructors of note, such as Hannes Beckmann and Aidron Duckworth, contributed much to AVA’s educational program during these early years.
 In particular, professor Beckmann’s lecture series on color theory placed AVA on the map.

 One of the most popular classes, that of Life Drawing, was first offered in 1980.
 In 1985, just after the Gallery had moved to 5 Allen Street, Elizabeth Austin became AVA’s director, a position she held until the end of 1986.
-Since then, Bente Torjusen has seen the Gallery through considerable changes and development.
+Since then, Bente Torjusen served for the next 30-years as executive director, until 2016, and remains actively involved.
 In 1988 the education program expanded to include artists and audiences of all ages.

-Throughout these 30 years AVA has received consistent support from the community, ranging from financial contributions to volunteer hours.
+Throughout these 49 years AVA has received consistent support from the community, ranging from financial contributions to volunteer hours.
 Volunteers contribute more than 3000 hours per year to AVA.
-This involvement is really a testament to what many see as AVA’s intrinsic value to surrounding communities.
+This involvement is a testament to what many see as AVA’s intrinsic value in surrounding communities.
 AVA continues to successfully offer opportunities for artists in the region and to increase public awareness of the importance of the visual arts.